Macro Manuscript: Mankind

 Through references to contemporary coinage, Mankind has been dated to 1465–1470.
 Thirteen extant leaves make up the manuscript.
 The play was performed by groups of traveling players for a paying audience; Eccles notes that Mankind is the first English play to "mention gathering money from an audience".
 The cast is considerably smaller than that of The Castle or Wisdom, requiring as few as six players to perform.
 Scholars have been interested by the contrast between serious theological material and comic moments in Mankind.
 The play is interested in the humor of transgression – five out of seven speaking roles are comic villains, making Mankind the lightest and most colloquial of the Macro plays.
 In his introduction to Furnivall's edition, Pollard writes that the "low tone" of the play is due to its nature as an economic venture, since the tone appealed to the largely uneducated common audiences for whom players performed.

 Wisdom

 Also known as Mind, Will, and Understanding, Wisdom dates from the mid-1460s.
 The manuscript contains two quires of twelve leaves each.
 Like Mankind, it belonged to (and was possibly transcribed by) the monk Thomas Hyngman.
-While the play in its complete form is known only through the Macro Manuscript, fragments of the play are preserved in a Digby Manuscript at the Bodleian Library (MS Digby 133).
+While the play in its complete form is known only through the Macro Manuscript, fragments of the play are preserved in the manuscript Digby 133 at the Bodleian Library.
 Unlike the other Macro plays, Wisdom splits the incarnation of man into nine different characters: Anima (the soul of man), the three faculties of the soul (Mind, Will, and Understanding), and the five senses.
 Scholars disagree on the number of players required to perform the play, varying from over twenty to as few as twelve.